 - Certification of terminal illness by the patient’s physician

-- The patient’s physician must state that they have a reduced life expectancy as defined by their State each time they certify your eligibility.
+- The patient’s physician must state that they have a reduced life expectancy as defined by their state each time they certify eligibility

 What hospice services does Medicaid cover?